MCP Overload: Why Your LLM Agent Doesn't Need 20 Tools

 5. This Isn’t How Developers Use Tools

-When you want to rename a file, you don’t open 5 apps.
-You type: mv file1.txt file2.txt.
+When you want to rename a file, you don’t open 5 apps or click through a menu of tools.

 LLMs can do the same — if you let them.